-This bill is significant, even if Senator Sanders is not the Democratic Presidential nominee; these are proposals that have been suggested by others from time to time, but have not been reduced to statutory text that can be pulled off the "shelf" to incorporate into whatever other legislation happens to be popular at the time.
-This proposal will not be enacted in the current Congress, but could portend future transfer tax considerations if Democrats secure control of both the House and

-Senate in future years.
+This bill is significant, even though Senator Sanders was not the Democratic Presidential nominee; these are proposals that have been suggested by others from time to time, but have not been reduced to statutory text that can be pulled off the "shelf" to incorporate into whatever other legislation happens to be popular at the time.
+This proposal will not be enacted in the current Congress, but could portend future transfer tax considerations if Democrats secure control of both the House and Senate in future years.
 Remember 2012?
-The mad rush could be 10 times as bad if this bill starts getting serious consideration.
+The mad rush could be even more chaotic if this bill starts getting serious consideration.